Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Solution**: Reduce the timeouts related to the node status discovery and pods eviction.

 It can be done by tuning the following variables:
-- `nodeStatusUpdateFrequency` - A kubelet's variable that specifies the frequency kubelet computes the node status and posts it to master.
+- `nodeStatusUpdateFrequency` - A kubelet's variable that specifies the frequency kubelet computes the node status and posts it to control-plane.
 The default value is 10s.
 It should be twice the value of `node-monitor-period`.
 - `node-monitor-period` - A kube-controller-manager's variable that specifies the period for syncing NodeStatus in NodeController.
 The default value is 5s.
 It should be half the value of `nodeStatusUpdateFrequency`.
 - `node-monitor-grace-period` - A kube-controller-manager's variable that specifies the amount of time that a running node is allowed to be unresponsive before marking it unhealthy.
 The default value is 40s.
 It must be (N-1) times more than kubelet's `nodeStatusUpdateFrequency`, where N is the number of retries allowed for kubelet to post the node status.
 Currently N is hardcoded to 5.
 - `pod-eviction-timeout` - A kube-controller-manager's variable that specifies the grace period for deleting pods on failed nodes.
 The default value is 5 min.